emotivhq/generator-makeme-famous/README.md

+A universal javascript app generator for Yeoman - featuring Angular, Browserify, Ionic and Famous https://www.npmjs.com/package/generator-makeme

-# `Makeme` - A Universal Javascript generator for #coolkids
+# `Makeme Famous` - A Universal Javascript generator for #coolkids
-`Makeme` is a universal javascript stack generator for Yeoman - featuring Angular, Browserify, Material, Semantic, Ionic and Famous.
+`Makeme Famous` is a universal javascript stack generator for Yeoman - featuring Angular, Browserify, Material, Semantic, Ionic and Famous.

-## GyShiDo with `makeme`
+## GyShiDo with `makeme famous`
 To get shit done, here's a quick list of useful info.

 1. [Universal Javascript](#Welcome-to-Universal-Javascript) with Angular